Frequently Asked Questions

 How do I change my meal plan?

-To change your meal plan, fill out the meal plan change form during the Change Period.
+You can change your meal plan online during the Change Period.

 How do I use my Guest Passes?